 Staying on the edge of Marrakesh’s medina had its advantages.
 Sure, we had to walk further to reach the famous main square, but it made it really easy to grab a taxi.
 Taxi’s in Marrakesh are cheap if you know what you are doing.
-We let a couple of guys go past who were obviously just out to rip tourists off, but found a good guy who put the metre on without us having to ask, and we were off.
+We let a couple of guys go past who were obviously just out to rip tourists off, but found a good guy who put the meter on without us having to ask, and we were off.

 We arrived at the station in plenty of time to buy a return ticket.
-Our poor GCSE French really came in useful in Morocco.
+Our poor school-learnt French really came in useful in Morocco.
 We grabbed a bit of breakfast from a small concessions stand, to munch on the train.

 The train was the type that had separate cabins off a main corridor.
 We were lucky enough to get a cabin to ourselves for the three-hour journey.

 The Hassan II Mosque

 Hassan II Mosque sits overlooking the Atlantic Ocean.
 January set it against a grey and bitter sea but I bet it is glorious in the summer sun.

 This mosque is big, that’s why it is called the Grande Mosque too.
 It is the second biggest mosque in Africa, and thirteenth largest mosque in the world.
 I find that quite hard to believe as the place is HUGE.
 (At the time, it was the third largest, and that seemed about right.
 The world must be building some huge mosques!)
 It was so difficult to get a sense from across the road, but as we walked across the vast outside area it slowly loomed above us.
 Even in these photos I may struggle to give you an idea of scale.